AREA 11: Chieng Ban

 The second resurgence of the Chieng Ban river is easy to find: it can be seen from Route No 6, just before the village of Cau Huoi Long, when coming from Tuan Giao.
 The river resurges out of the hill, flows under the bridge of Route No 6 to reach the confluence with the Nam Mu river.

 Following the Chieng Ban river upstream towards the resurgence, we climbed upon a small dam, made by the locals to tap water in the cave in a small underground lake.
 From here you can see the second entrance, higher on the slope.
-In a wetsuit, it’s a pleasant swim to the other side of the lake, where the Steve in the showers underneath the lake at the end of Chieng Ban 2underground river can be followed through a wide gallery.
+In a wetsuit, its a pleasant swim to the other side of the lake, where the underground river can be followed through a wide gallery.
 The riverbed only covers part a small of the gallery.
 From here, there are two ways on: leaving the river and follow the dry gallery, or continuing in the river.
-Following the dry gallery, it’s an easy walk through the cave.
+Following the dry gallery, its an easy walk through the cave.
 The cave goes gently upward, up to a boulder slope.
 Later on, we explored the surroundings outside and found a doline just above the boulder slope.
 In this gallery, small cave pearls can be found.
 At the time the cave was explored, the water was high, and some ducks (duck1 and 2) had to be taken when following the other way on, swimming in the river.
 After a short distance, the river crosses the gallery, where a nice beach is a good pick-nick site.
 By diving under a flow stone, (duck 3), we reached an active gallery, not wider than the river, where the water is several meters deep.
 A long and more active gallery follows, with first another duck (duck 4) and then rapids, where the river is shallow and progression was faster.
 A first sump can be bypassed by a climb on the right side.
 One needs a small rope to go back down to the river.

 The four caves described above make up the complete system of the underground Chieng Ban river.